Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair

 Hair color fading can't entirely be avoided, but it can be reduced or reversed, and this is an important part of the aftercare of any dye application.
 Taking care of your color properly is the difference between saving time, money, and the condition of your hair.
 With a few adjustments to how you treat your hair, you can keep it looking and feeling its best.

-Do you have a question about hair color fading or have problem hair?
+Do you have a question about hair color fading or have problematic hair?
 Leave a comment for tailored advice and share your insight with other readers.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.